PsyEval: A Suite of Mental Health Related Tasks for Evaluating Large Language Models: Experiments

+We extensively compared various models for the Diagnosis Prediction via Online Text Data and Simulated Doctor-Patient Dialogue tasks, as presented in\tabref{tab: SMHD} and \tabref{tab: D4}.

-However, when predicting conditions such as \textbf{bipolar disorder, schizophrenia, eating disorders, autism, and multiple disorders}, the models' performance was \textbf{notably lower}.
-This diminished effectiveness could be attributed to the higher ambiguity and confusion associated with these disorders.
-For example, bipolar disorder might be easily misdiagnosed as depression, or patients may not readily articulate symptoms associated with these conditions in textual content, such as in the case of schizophrenia.
-Additionally, in the complex scenario of multiple disorder diagnoses, all models exhibited subpar performance, indicating a deficiency in their ability to handle such intricate diagnostic tasks.
+In the diagnosis prediction via online text data, models demonstrated strong predictive capabilities for \textbf{depression and anxiety}, leveraging explicit symptoms in social media posts.
+However, predicting conditions like \textbf{bipolar disorder, schizophrenia, PTSD, autism} posed challenges due to higher ambiguity.
+For instance, bipolar disorder might be misdiagnosed as depression, and symptoms might not be readily expressed in textual content, as in the case of schizophrenia.
+In the meantime, all models demonstrated inadequate performance in handling complex diagnoses involving \textbf{multiple disorders}, indicating a limitation in their capability to address intricate diagnostic tasks.

-In the context of Diagnosis Prediction via Dialogue, presented in Table 5, GPT-4 showcased less effectiveness compared to GPT-3.5 in detecting the severity of depression, exhibiting similar performance in detecting the severity of suicidal tendencies.
-From the experimental results, it is observed that \textbf{GPT-4 has a tendency to classify individuals with a depression risk score of 0 as individuals with depression}.

-Additionally, it is noteworthy that in this task, there are numerous instances where patients self-identify with a tendency towards depression, but the final diagnosis made by the doctor indicates the absence of depression.
-This particular nuance in mental health, where individuals perceive themselves as having depression tendencies but are not diagnosed with depression by medical professionals, might be an aspect that the model has overlooked.
-This observation raises concerns about the model's ability to capture the subtleties and complexities inherent in mental health assessments, especially when dealing with cases where self-perception may differ from clinical diagnosis.
-Further investigation into the specific patterns of misclassification and the model's sensitivity to the nuanced aspects of mental health conditions is warranted to enhance its performance in scenarios with unique psychological dynamics.
-Understanding and addressing these challenges are crucial for improving the reliability and accuracy of the model in mental health-related tasks.

-Notably, \textbf{models with limited context windows struggled in these tasks} due to the extended nature of the input texts—comprising sixteen social media posts and simulated doctor-patient dialogue texts.
-Furthermore, \textbf{the performance of the LLaMa series and their fine-tuned models was notably poor} in this task, likely due to their limited training on Chinese data, highlighting the importance of language-specific training for optimal model performance.

-\textbf{Result on Therapeutic Tasks:}We conducted a thorough comparison of various models in Therapeutic Tasks, and the results are presented in Table 6.
-GPT-4 exhibited superior performance across all metrics, achieving the highest BLEU score, Empathy ACC, and Safety ACC.
-Notably, \textbf{GPT-3.5-turbo secured the second position, trailing GPT-4 slightly across all tasks}.
-While GPT-4 demonstrated advancements over GPT-3.5, it is conceivable that the architectural improvements and parameter increases might not be substantial enough to significantly surpass GPT-3.5 in specific mental health therapeutic tasks.
-The additional complexity and parameters in GPT-4 may not have a pronounced impact on the nuanced differences in tasks related to mental health therapy, resulting in GPT-3.5 exhibiting similar performance.